usco/usco-design/Assemblies.md

  * perhaps parametric designs can generate their own assembly datastructure on the fly?
 - connectors: should connectors be specified at the assembly level or elsewhere
 - also, should joints be specified in assemblies ?
+- any partId with an id higher than the last item in the bom is an "assembled/composite part " ?